mikro-orm/mikro-orm/docs/docs/usage-with-nestjs.md

 > Using `autoLoadEntities` also has no effect on the MikroORM CLI - for that we
 > still need CLI config with the full list of entities.
 On the other hand, we can
-> use globs there, as the CLI won't go thru webpack.
+> use globs there, as the CLI won't go through webpack.

 ## Request scoped handlers in queues